 - Analyze data to recommend placement of wells and supplementary processes to enhance production.

-Petroleum Engineers with little to no experience tend to make between $74880 and $99390 while the more experienced ones make over $185050 per year.
+Petroleum Engineers with little to no experience tend to make between $74270 and $103610 while the more experienced ones can earn over $191780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Petroleum Engineer is to move to a higher paying state like TX.
-Right now, the highest paying states for Petroleum Engineers are TX, CO, AK, WA and AL.
+One of the easiest ways to increase your salary as a Petroleum Engineer is to move to a higher paying state like IN.
+Right now, the highest paying states for Petroleum Engineers are IN, NJ, TX, AK and CO.

-3 other factors that can increase your salary as A Petroleum Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Petroleum Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Petroleum Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Petroleum Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons